oleksiybondar/hyperion/README.md

 config.update_from_cfg_file('path/to/hyperion_config.yaml')
 ```

-My apologies for the confusion.
-Let me provide you with the corrected Viewports subsection for the `README.md` file:

----

 #### Viewport-Specific Locators in Hyperion POM

 Modern web applications often employ responsive design to ensure that their interfaces look good and function well on a variety of devices with different screen sizes.
 This responsive behavior is typically achieved using CSS media queries, which apply different styles based on the viewport width.
 Consequently, a web page can have different layouts under different viewport sizes, which might present challenges during automated testing.